-Pembina's Midstream & Marketing business is designed to capture the inherent value embedded in its existing infrastructure assets.
-It represents a vertical integration of Pembina's pipeline business through marketing, storage, terminalling and hub services.
-Midstream services are now offered on the Drayton Valley Pipeline, the Swan Hills Pipeline, and the Peace Pipeline.
-In 2010, the Midstream & Marketing business unit contributed \$78.4 million in net revenue, down from \$93.8 million in 2009.
-Total net operating income generated by the Midstream & Marketing business in 2010 was \$68.1 million, down from \$83.2 million in 2009.
+Pembina's Midstream & Marketing business is designed to capture the inherent value embedded in its existing infrastructure assets and invest in opportunities that create increased optionality for Pembina and its customers.
+It represents a vertical integration of Pembina's businesses through marketing, storage, terminalling and hub services.
+Midstream services are now offered on the Drayton Valley Pipeline, Swan Hills Pipeline, Peace Pipeline systems, the Mitsue Pipeline and the development at Pembina Nexus Terminal.
+In 2011, the Midstream & Marketing business unit, net of Storage Facility results which are equity accounted and included in share of profit from equity accounted investees, contributed \$102.0 million in net revenue, up from \$55.5 million in 2010.
+Total operating margin, net of share of profit from equity accounted investees, generated by the Midstream & Marketing business in 2011 was \$93.3 million, up from \$50.8 million in 2010.